raj-saxena/My-Technical-Learnings/React-JS/Udemy-react-redux/README.md

 * `Middleware`
 	- Take 'actions' as input and can optionally manipulate, log, stop it.
 	- `redux-promise` is a npm package for Ajax middleware.
+	- `Axios` returns promise that is intercepted by 'redux-promise' and forwarded on completion.
+This helps to keep the code clean.

 ### Steps to create React-Redux app